Harpo3/archsimian/README.md

 SQLite3, qt5-base, git

-<b>Linux applications you might like to use along with this program:</b>
+Linux applications you might like to use along with this program (See note 3)

-audacious-qt5 (linux media player that sounds great, and best of all integrates with conky perfectly).
-Install audacious-plugins-qt5 and apulse.

-conky (if you wish to display cover art and most other tag elements right on a panel docked onto your desktop (cool!)

-id3ted and kid3-cli for tag scripting requirements (if you want the ability to update tags in Linux).

-Oracle VirtualBox VM (if you wish to run MM4 in Linux by running Windows 10 on a VM)

 <b>Preparation</b>